 This page has been designed especially for current Puget Sound students who are interested in partnering with a new international student or an incoming Third Culture Kid (TCK).
 Listed below are common questions that many applicants have.
-If you have additional questions or would like more information about becoming an international student/TCK partner at Puget Sound, please contact the International Student Advisor in the Office of International Programs or the I-Connect Program Coordinator.

 - How does the program work?

 - Am I qualified to be an international student/Third Culture Kid partner?

 - How do I apply?